 Making problem-solving fun

 In Mathematics we aim to provide an environment in which children develop confidence in and enjoyment of the subject.
-Number bonds and tables are learnt thoroughly and basic numeracy is developed and tested through the ‘Big Maths’ scheme from Reception to Year 6.
+Key facts such as number bonds and tables are learnt thoroughly and basic numeracy is developed and tested through the ‘Big Maths’ scheme from Reception to Year 4, with a regular focus on mental maths skills and problem solving in the older years.
+Learning is developed using practical equipment as children make the move from concrete to pictorial and then abstract learning.